fhsinchy/express-mysql-api-boilerplate/README.md

 - [Celebrate](https://github.com/arb/celebrate) - validation middleware.
 - [Morgan](https://github.com/expressjs/morgan) - logging middleware.

+This project has by no means the best project architecture, nor does it follows all the best practices.
+It's something that has worked well for __me__ in the past and still does.
+Also, I often make changes to the code depending on what new stuff I've learned lately or to suffice my own necessities.

 ## Instructions

 Entry point for the project is `bin/www`.
 The main `app` instance is being created inside `app.js` file.